 The best part is that the new volume includes old data from the snapshot.

 - Ensure that there is no contradiction between tag content and manual configuration.
-For example, if a resource is auto scanned by CPM for tag based backup, but you manually removed it from the backup, that resource may still be enabled for auto backup when the next scan runs automatically.
+For example, if a resource is auto scanned by N2WS for tag-based backup, but you manually removed it from the backup, that resource may still be enabled for auto backup when the next scan runs automatically.

-- If you delete the CloudFormation template, it may delete related resources, but the CPM policy is not automatically deleted because deleting the policy will delete old backup data.
+- If you delete the CloudFormation template, it may delete related resources, but the N2WS policy is not automatically deleted because deleting the policy will delete old backup data.